idrishaidar/idrishaidar.github.io/_posts/2021-10-23-survival-analysis.md

 - "death" as the event that a customer made his/her second purchase
 - "lifespan" as the time difference between "birth" and "death" (or how long should we wait for a customer to make his/her second purchase).

+We are using <a href="https://archive.ics.uci.edu/ml/datasets/online+retail">this</a> online retail dataset that contains real transactions of gift products business in 2010 and 2011.

 ## Lifetime Plot

 Let's observe the lifetimes of some customers.

 <p style="text-align:center"><img src="{{ site.baseurl }}/assets/images/2021-10-23-survival-analysis/lifespan.png" alt="lifespan" width="650"/></p>

 The plot above simply shows the time difference between someone's first and second purchase.
-With the dotted line at $$t = 100$$, it means we're observing their "lifespan" until the 100th day after the first purchase.
+The dotted line at $$t = 100$$ means we're observing their "lifespan" until the 100th day after the first purchase.
+Like, how often we see a customer who made his/her second purchase in 100 days after his/her first one.

-Red line means their second purchases are observed before or at the 100th day after the first purchase.
-Blue line means their second purchases haven't observed yet until the 100th day after the first purchase.
-Consequently, their second purchase could be happening at the 101st day or 105th day after the first purchase, or *not happening at all*.
+Red line means their second purchases are observed at the 100th day after the first purchase or earlier.
+Blue line means their second purchases haven't observed yet in 100 days after the first purchase, implying their second purchase could be happening at the 101st day or 105th day after the first purchase, or *not happening at all*.

-See also that some blue lines can be not too long, but some can be very long beyond the right border of the plot (the upper limit of the x-axis is adjusted on purpose to simplify the plot).
+Note that some blue lines can be not too long, but some can be very long beyond the right border of the plot (the upper limit of the x-axis is adjusted on purpose to simplify the plot).
 We're calling these blue lifetimes as *right-censored*.

-Why the right-censored data are matter to notice?
-If we'd like to take the average "lifespan" of our customers when we're observing them at time $$t$$, the average can be underestimated since some customers' second purchase aren't observed yet (i.e. we don't know yet whether they will make second purchase beyond at time $$t$$).
+Why are the right-censored data matter to notice?
+If we'd like to take the average "lifespan" of our customers when we're observing them at time $$t$$, the average can be underestimated by the lifespan of customers whose second purchase aren't observed yet.
+We don't know yet whether they will make second purchase beyond at time $$t$$.
 In other words, having observed their actual lifetimes beyond time $$t$$ can't be useful in this case.

-In survival analysis, we want to get a better general estimation of waiting time between a customer's first and second purchase.
+In survival analysis, we want to get a better estimation of waiting time between a customer's first and second purchase.

 ## Survival Function